jboteros/jboteros/README.md

 Senior mobile engineer with proven experience in the development of innovative products and interactive projects, focusing on applications for Android and iOS devices.

-- 🔭 I’m currently working on https://tango.io/
+- 🔭 I’m currently working on https://modak.live/
-- 🌱 I’m currently learning **Ruby on Rails**
 - 👯 I’m looking to collaborate on Open-Sourced Projects
-- 🤔 I’m looking for help with Ruby on Rails.
 - 💬 Ask me about Mobile Development
 - 📫 How to reach me: johnatan@jbotero.com
 - 😄 Pronouns: him/he